 Let us start with the two most common types of worms that can affect cats.
 Chances are you are probably familiar with these two: the roundworm and tapeworm.

 This is the most common type to be found inside the intestines of cats.
 There are two types of roundworms to contend with: the Toxascaris leinina and the Toxocara cati.
-This parasite is passed to another host via ingestion.
+Roundworms in cats are passed to another host via ingestion of any means.

 Hookworms can infect cats by ingesting the larva.
 Hookworm eggs (found in feces of cats infected by the parasite) tend to latch to the ground, waiting for a cat to pass by letting it attach itself to its fur.
 It would then be ingested by the cat during grooming.

 The hookworm larva and egg thrive in regions that are warm and humid.
 However, places that are dry and cold will immediately kill the eggs.

 The main cause of concern with the hookworm is the fact that they latch onto the sensitive internal intestine tissues.